 There are online practice guidelines including help on giving a talk, working with children and animals… and we offer BFRPs our personal support with anything to do with Bach practice.
-We sometimes have local arrangements allowing BFRPs to get discounts on remedies and other kinds of support.
+We sometimes have local arrangements allowing BFRPs to get discounts on remedies and other kinds of support, and all BFRPs get a 10% discount on books, remedies and other items in the Bach Centre’s online shop.
 All BFRPs receive the practitioner-only BFRP Bulletin by email every 8 weeks or so, and are encouraged to do further study (and to teach) via the BC-ACE programme.

 We have a BFRP-only Facebook group where you can find support and insight from BFRPs all over the world, and teacher-training programmes that provide a way to get involved in teaching Bach Centre-approved Level 1 courses, and beyond.